Cat food: Vitamin C

 Vitamin C (ascorbic acid) is a water-soluble antioxidant and a free radical scavenger where it will donate an electron to compounds with unpaired elections or reactive but not radical compounds.
 Supplements of Vitamin C reduce oxidative DNA damage in cats prone to kidney injury, and can be beneficial to add into diets for cats with renal diseases.
 Vitamin C is not essential for cats and it is not required by the Association of American Feed Control Officials (AAFCO); however, it is commonly added into pet foods as an antioxidant.
 Ascorbic acid is known to function in gene expression as a co-substrate, and have unique biosynthetic pathways in different organisms.

-Unlike humans, felines are able to synthesize Vitamin C in the liver, via the glucuronate pathway.
+Unlike humans, felines are able to synthesize Vitamin C in the liver via the glucuronate pathway, as they lack glucokinase activity.
 The simple sugars glucose and galactose are used as input.
 This pathway naturally maintains ascorbic acid (active Vitamin C) at an adequate level; therefore it does not need to be separately included in their diet.